jamesrayman/Ero/docs/ero.md

 ### Stream Implementation

-The specification of streams is intentionally vague to allow for versatility of the Euclid language.
+The specification of streams is intentionally vague to allow for versatility of the Ero language.
 How objects are represented in streams, for example, is not standardized.
 It is recommended that either JSON or EON be used for representation.
 However, it is not necessary to follow this recommendation.
-EON is Euclid Object Notation, and it is documented in `eon.md`.
-The recommended structure of JSON representing Euclid objects is given in `json.md`
+EON is Ero Object Notation, and it is documented in `eon.md`.
+The recommended structure of JSON representing Ero objects is given in `json.md`

 ### Standard Streams

-The following streams are recommended to be implemented or aliased in Euclid.
+The following streams are recommended to be implemented or aliased.

 | Stream    | Description                                      |
 |-----------|--------------------------------------------------|